docker/docs/content/scout/integrations/ci/gha.md

 This creates workflow steps to:

-1. Check out the repository
+1. Check out the repository.
-2. Set up Docker buildx
+2. Set up Docker buildx.
-3. Authenticate to the registry
+3. Authenticate to the registry.
 4. Extract metadata from Git reference and GitHub events.
 5. Build and push the Docker image to the registry.